-The license agreement in question provides for a royalty payment by the importer to the licensor for the use, sale and manufacture of the product in the U.S. The amount used is based upon net sales subsequent to importation and if the imported product is used for testing or research, i.e., uses which do not produce sales, no royalty is owed by the importer.
-The fee is not to be added to the price actually paid or payable.
-544061 dated May 27, 1988.
+The license agreement in question provides for a royalty payment by the importer to the licensor for the use, sale, and manufacture of the product in the United States.
+The amount used is based upon net sales subsequent to importation and, if the imported product is used for testing or research (uses which do not produce sales), no royalty is owed by the importer.
+In this case, the royalty fee is not to be added to the price actually paid or payable.

-The license agreement between the parties grants to the importer an exclusive license in the United States under patent rights and confidential information to make, use and sell the product.
+The license agreement between the parties grants to the importer an exclusive license in the United States under patent rights and confidential information to make, use, and sell the product.
 In exchange, the importer agrees to pay the manufacturer a certain advance payment, plus royalties based upon net sales pursuant to a rising royalty schedule.
 The royalty payments are not linked to the purchase of the product.
-The payments are paid for rights which are separate and apart from the right of ownership.
+The payments are paid for rights that are separate and apart from the right of ownership.
 These payments are not added to the price actually paid or payable.

 544102 dated Aug.
-16, 1988, aff'd. by 544300 dated Feb.
-17, 1989, modified by 544436 dated Feb.
+16, 1988; aff'd by 544300 dated Feb.
+17, 1989; modified by 544436 dated Feb.
 4, 1991.

-An addition for a royalty fee paid by the buyer will be made to the price actually paid or payable unless the buyer establishes that such payment is distinct from the price for the imported merchandise, and that it is not a condition of the sale of the imported merchandise.
-In this case, the buyer has established the burden and the payments are not added to the price.
+An addition for a royalty fee paid by the buyer will be made to the price actually paid or payable unless the buyer establishes that such payment is distinct from the price for the imported merchandise, and that such payments are not a condition of the sale of the imported merchandise.
+In this case, the buyer has satisfied these burdens and the payments are not additions to the price actually paid or payable.